HTTP-RPC/Lima/README.md

 <img src="README/baseline-alignment.png" width="250px"/>

 This code creates a row view containing three labels with different font sizes.
-Because `isAlignToBaseline` is set to `true`, the baselines of all three labels will line up:
+Because `isAlignToBaseline` is set to `true`, the baselines of all three labels will line up, as shown above:

 ```swift
 LMRowView(isAlignToBaseline: true,